Altinity/altinityknowledgebase/content/en/engines/mergetree-table-engine-family/pick-keys.md

 ## PARTITION BY

 * Good size for single partition is something like 1-300Gb.
-* For Summing/Replacing a but smaller (400Mb-40Gb)
+* For Summing/Replacing a bit smaller (400Mb-40Gb)
 * Better to avoid touching more that few dozens of partitions with typical SELECT query.
 * Single insert should bring data to one or few partitions.
 * The number of partitons in table - dozen or hundreds, not thousands.